postlight/headless-wp-starter/README.md

 The site will be running at [http://localhost:8080](http://localhost:8080).

+### Import Data (Optional)

+To import data and media from a live WordPress install locally, use Migrate DB Pro.
+In the `robo.yml` file, set the plugin license and source install.
+Then, run `robo wordpress:import` to pull in the data.

 ### Develop WordPress

 At this point you can start setting up custom fields, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
 When you do, be sure to [use WordPress coding standards](https://github.com/postlight/headless-wp-starter/blob/master/wordpress/wp-content/themes/postlight-headless-wp/README.md).